 Ayurveda states that nothing exists in isolation, so everything you interact with on a daily basis; your diet, family, work or relationships, has an effect on your health and wellbeing.
 One guiding principle of Ayurveda is that the mind and body are connected and that the mind has a profound influence over our health and wellbeing.
 Whilst conventional western medicine is still grounded in the paradigm of mind-body separation, Ayurveda holds that health is more than the absence of disease; it is a dynamic state of balance and integration of body, mind, and spirit.

 Ayurveda therefore allows us to take control of our own destiny.
 We empower ourselves with consistent good health rather than relying on temporary fixes when we fall ill.

 The major difference between Ayurvedic medicine and conventional medicine lies in the treatment method.
 Whilst most modern medical treatments operate at the symptomatic level, Ayurvedic medicine dictates that treatments work at much deeper causative levels.
 By regaining an individual’s perfect birth composition, the root of the problem is solved.
 Here are some key differences:

 – Ayurvedic medicine considers human beings to be part of nature, and as such, employs all-natural treatment methods;

-– Whilst modern medicine is based on germ theory, Ayurvedic medicine is based on the theory of biological humors and body energies.
+– Whilst modern medicine is based on germ theory, Ayurveda is based on the theory of biological humors and body energies.
 This helps Ayurvedic medicine to get to the root of the problem rather than simply addressing the symptoms;

 – A fundamental aim of Ayurvedic medicine is to prevent illnesses by timely adherence to nature’s way.
 Conventional medicine usually plays no pre-emptive role except in certain specific situations;